 You’ve finally found the home of your dreams, secured the funding to buy it and have already started planning how you’re going to improve it when you move in.
 But one additional check should always be made before you sign on the dotted line and take possession of the keys.
-Alistair Millar, solicitor at Tallents in Southwell, explains why potential purchasers should always investigate the risk and potential impact of flooding for every property.
+A Flood Risk Report.

-’ issued in June 2009, shows there are around 5.2 million properties in England, or one in six buildings, at risk of flooding.
-The expected annual flooding damages to residential and non-residential properties in England are estimated at more than £1 billion.
+The expected annual flooding damages to residential and non-residential properties in England are estimated at more than £1.3 billion.
 The cost of remedial work to a flood-damaged property can run into the tens of thousands, so potential flooding should always be a serious consideration when buying a property.

 “To allow you to assess the potential flood risk, you should always ask your solicitor to carry out a Flood Risk Report when purchasing a property.”

 A Flood Risk Report is a detailed document, designed to assess the risk of flooding from groundwater, surface water, sea water and river water, for a specific property.

 Alistair comments: “As part of the normal conveyancing work, your solicitor should always enquire before contract as to whether the property has been affected by flooding in the past.
 However, the replies given can often be non-committal, so a Flood Risk Report is the best way to ascertain potential flooding risks.”

 An identified flood risk will have an impact on the availability and impact of building insurance, which is required to make the property mortgageable, and ultimately will affect its value.